sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/benefits.md

 - You can access your virtual insurance member IDs in the Sequoia mobile app within 7-10 business days after you complete enrollment.
 You will receive your physical insurance member ID cards via mail 2-4 weeks after you complete enrollment.
   - If you have not received your insurance member IDs, please reach out to Sequoia’s Advocate Team through the app, [sourcegraph@help.sequoia.com](mailto:sourcegraph@help.sequoia.com), or 1-844-891-3044.
+  - If you need to reset your sequoia password (website or app), please attempt to login with your **work email** and request to reset your password.

 Non-US teammates: